holonic — Graph-Native Holonic RDF Systems

 A holon is an IRI whose associated named graphs exist in an RDF dataset.
 The dataset IS the holarchy — no separate registry object.
 Portals are RDF triples discoverable via SPARQL; membranes are SHACL shapes; all state lives in the graph.

-00_start_here.ipynb notebook once you open the lab for the full
+Jupyter install.
+See 00_start_here.ipynb inside the lab for the

 Quick Start